krishurley/first-repo/README.md

 # first-repo
-this is my first repository
+this is my first repository. # To improve is to change.